piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 In scope:
 - Load and playback videos
 - Video playback controls e.g. pause, play, skip ahead
-- Upload videos
+- Upload videos in .mp4 format
+- Searching and displaying videos on the main website
 - Archive/Delete videos

 Out of scope:
 - External user upload
+- Upload videos in other file formats
 - Other media e.g. thumbnails
 - Commenting
-- Authentication
+- Authentication (it's handled by the existing app!)
 - Analytics

 Before moving on, repeat back your summary with the client to double-check that you are on the same page.